expfactory/expfactory-experiments/README.md

 # The Experiment Factory Experiments

-Each folder contains a javascript experiment that can be deployed into an [experiment battery instance](http://www.github.com/expfactory/psiturk-battery), currently only available as a psiturk battery experiment.
-You can browse the currently valid experiments [here](http://expfactory.github.io/efactory-experiments/), and download meta data at the bottom of that page.
+Each folder contains a javascript experiment that can be deployed into an [experiment battery instance](http://www.github.com/expfactory/expfactory-battery), which is a psiturk battery experiment.
+You can browse the currently valid experiments [here](http://expfactory.github.io/expfactory-experiments/), and download meta data at the bottom of that page.
 The folder should contain the following:

 ### Folder Contents